Genealogy Resources in the Charles F. Cummings New Jersey Information Center - Newark Public Library

 Return to New Jersey Information Center Home Page

+Just starting?
 Familysearch.org is free and has censuses and other records.
-We have ancestry.com in the library for public use which has many digitized records!
+Newark is a FamilySearch partner, so some locked records can be viewed onsite at the library.
+We also have ancestry.com in the library for public use which has many digitized records!

 Places to look for a date of death: